 Word alignment is dependent on the state of comma detect bits.
-If comma detect is enabled, the transceiver recognizes up to two 10-bit preprogrammed characters.
+If comma detect is enabled, the transceiver will recognize up to two 10-bit preprogrammed characters.
 Upon detection of the character or characters, the comma detect output is driven high and the data is synchronously aligned.
-If a comma is detected and the data is aligned, no further alignment alteration takes place.
+If a comma is detected and the data is aligned, no further alignment alteration will take place.
 If a comma is received and realignment is necessary, the data is realigned and an indication is given at the receiver interface.
 The realignment indicator is a distinct output.

-The transceiver continuously monitors the data for the presence of the 10-bit character(s).
-Upon each occurrence of a 10-bit character, the data is checked for word alignment.
-If comma detect is disabled, the data is not aligned to any particular pattern.
+The transceiver will continuously monitor the data for the presence of the 10-bit character(s).
+Upon each occurrence of the 10-bit character, the data is checked for word alignment.
+If comma detect is disabled, the data will not be aligned to any particular pattern.
 The programmable option allows a user to align data on comma+, comma-, both, or a unique user-defined and programmed sequence.